-- 252. Paragraph 2.6.4 of the Code states "where refunds are provided to consumers they must be provided promptly and in an easily accessible manner".
+- 261. Paragraph 2.6.4 of the Code states "where refunds are provided to consumers they must be provided promptly and in an easily accessible manner".
 This is true in relation to refunds made following dialogue with consumers, engagement with the Executive or following an order by a CAT as a sanction under Code para.
-4.8.3. - 253.
+4.8.3. - 262.
 To ensure refunds are made to consumers in an easily accessible manner, providers are expected to consider the size of refund when selecting a method of redress.
-Any refund process must not act as a barrier to consumer redress, either by placing any unreasonable burden on the consumer when making a claim, or by making receipt of the refund so difficult that it deters consumers from completing the process. - 254.
+Any refund process must not act as a barrier to consumer redress, either by placing any unreasonable burden on the consumer when making a claim, or by making receipt of the refund so difficult that it deters consumers from completing the process. - 263.
 A CAT may consider it appropriate to make a general order for refunds to either all or any specified group of consumers under Code para.
 4.8.3(i), for example when: - An identifiable (and possibly excessive) financial detriment to consumers has occurred; - Consumers were either deceived or misled with reckless or wilful intent, or through negligence; - The product or service was not supplied, or was of unsatisfactory quality; - The marketing or promotional material misled consumers into purchasing.
-This would include promotional material that stated a lower price than the amount the consumer is actually charged, or suggested that a service was free, when it was not. - 255.
+This would include promotional material that stated a lower price than the amount the consumer is actually charged, or suggested that a service was free, when it was not. - 264.
 Under Code para.
 4.8.3(j), a universal refund will require the provider to issue a refund to all (or any specified group of) consumers who have used the service, even where they have not made a complaint.
 This sanction will only be used in circumstances where the service has failed to provide its purported value, and/or there has been very serious consumer harm or unreasonable offence has been caused to the general public, or a very serious breach of the Code of Practice has occurred.
-Universal refunds are therefore typically imposed in cases involving scams. - 256.
-Providing refunds to consumers in appropriate cases is important in resolving non-compliance.
-It is recognised in the Code at paragraph 4.9 that monies may be retained by different parties in
+Universal refunds are therefore typically imposed in cases involving scams.38